Written by Greg Ellifritz

 One other important consideration in protecting family members is to train them what to do if you have to pull out your concealed firearm and shoot.
 One of the primary reasons many people carry firearms is to protect their family from violence.
 Something that every person should consider is the question of how to best protect family members once the firearm comes into play.

-Personally, I have trained my family members to unquestioningly obey my commands if I ever draw my weapon.
-If I do not give them commands, they are to get as far away from me as possible as soon as the guns come out.
+Personally, I have trained my family members to quickly obey my commands if I ever draw my weapon.
+If I do not give them commands, they are to get as far away from me as possible as soon as the gun comes out.
 I can protect them best by drawing fire away from their location.

 Before drawing a firearm, make sure you have exhausted all other options.
 Using a firearm in the middle of a panicked and violent crowd is almost always a bad idea.
 At best you will hit your target and stop the immediate threat, but cause further panic and chaos in an already bad situation.
 At worst, you could get your pistol taken from you, miss your target and hit an innocent person in the crowd, or even be mistakenly shot by the police or another CCW permit holder.